Skip to main content

 Grace periodExtra time before marking as late

-Example: 5-minute interval with 1-minute grace period means alerts fire after 6 minutes of silence.
+Example: 5-minute interval with 2x grace multiplier means alerts fire after 10 minutes of silence.

 Reporting Failures